The Liberty Dollar Seizure

 This differs from the ALD in that trade dollars are expected to only be accepted by businesses who are members of the trade exchange, and are not interchangeable with FRN’s.
 Thus, much like competing national currencies, a business can accept FRN’s and also accept trade dollars, but their prices for a good or service might be substantially different based on the currency used.
 If a member of the exchange wanted to divest of their trade dollar holdings by selling them, the exchange rate would be determined by buyer and seller, establishing a market price, rather than a rate demanded by the trade group itself (which is what the ALD attempts to do).
 When it comes to getting the best possible rate of exchange, it’s worth knowing that transferwise is one of the better alternatives on offer that provide online transfer services.

 A competing currency must not be interchangeable with FRN’s, which is the fiction that the Liberty Dollar creators try to uphold.
 Thus, the ALD becomes a method for them to sell silver at a profit while their associates or merchants work to defraud businesses by offering silver worth less (in FRN terms) for goods that are priced in FRN terms.
 At each level, it appears to have a cut of profit, as all multi-level marketing schemes do, and at the bottom of the scale, those who receive ALD’s as a “face value” equivalent to FRN’s are being shafted.
+When you hear “multi-level marketing”, programs like that of Amway might come to mind: one of the leading names in door to door sales.
+If it’s something you’re keen to investigate, you likely will want to know is amway really bad, amongst other questions.

 The Liberty Dollar does not seem to live up to what is bills itself as.
 If it were a true competing currency, merchants would price goods in ALD terms higher than in FRN terms, in order to receive identical value for their wares.
 If it were a true competing currency, the “exchange rate” between ALD’s and FRN’s would float, rather than be defined by the Liberty Dollar creators.
 I previously have written favorably about the Liberty Dollar, but given new information, I have changed my mind.
 It does not fit the bill of an alternative currency; it is a scam.